 Higher Revenue Per Square Foot for Anthropologie is Offset by a higher number and average size of Urban Outfitters stores

-The Anthropologie stores have revenue per square foot of around $995, which is higher than revenue per square foot of $696 for the Urban Outfitters stores.
+The Anthropologie stores have revenue per square foot of around $994, which is higher than the revenue per square foot of $644 for the Urban Outfitters stores.
 Anthropologie's high revenue is offset by Urban Outfitters' greater number of stores and higher average retail space.
-The store count for Urban Outfitters was 234 versus 196 for Anthropologie as of 2014.
+The store count for Urban Outfitters was 240 versus 215 for Anthropologie as of 2015.

 Significant scope for expansion in the U.S.

-Currently, Urban Outfitters brand operates 194 stores in North America, out of which, 179 are in the U.S. Apart from California, New York and Texas, the brand does not have a double-digit store count in any other state in the U.S. or even Canada.
+Currently, Urban Outfitters brand operates around 200 stores in North America, out of which, ~180 are in the U.S. Apart from California, New York, and Texas, the brand does not have a double-digit store count in any other state in the U.S. or even Canada.
 In comparison, players such as Aeropostale and American Eagle Outfitters operate close to 900 stores in the region.
 The U.S. apparel market is highly competitive and stands big at more than $300 billion.
 Therefore, it makes sense for Urban Outfitters to continue its expansion in the region, to better compete with its peers and gain market share by leveraging its store presence and omni-channel portfolio.

-Even Anthropologie operates less than 200 stores in the U.S. and Free People and other stores have their presence limited to 100 stores.
+Even Anthropologie operates just around 200 stores in the U.S. and Free People and other stores have their presence limited to 114 stores.
 Hence, there is substantial room for store growth for the company in the U.S.

-Although Urban Outfitters' store business has not been at its best in the recent past, online business is continually outperforming.
-Web traffic and average order value across the brands is on a rise and the proportion of full-price sell-throughs is also increasing.
+Although Urban Outfitters' store business has not been at its best in the recent past, the online business is continually outperforming.
+Web traffic and average order value across the brands is on the rise and the proportion of full-price sell-throughs is also increasing.
 Urban Outfitters' brand image and appealing portfolio are partially responsible for this rise.
-Remaining can be attributed the the industry wide shift in store to web shopping.
-According to eMarketer, online sales of apparel and accessories will grow from $52 billion in 2014 to $86 billion in 2018.
+The online growth can also be attributed to the industry wide shift from store to web shopping.
+According to eMarketer, online sales of apparel and accessories will grow from $60 billion in 2015 to $90 billion in 2018.
 We believe that Urban Outfitters will remain at the forefront of this growth with its omni-channel and other online initiatives.

 Scope for expansion in Asia